denko-rb/denko-piboard/README.md

 ```shell
 ruby led_button.rb
 ```

 #### More Examples
-Some Pi-specific code is shown in this gem's [examples](examples) folder, but most examples are in the [main gem](https://github.com/denko-rb/denko/tree/master/examples).
+Pi-specific examples will be in this gem's [examples](examples) folder, but most examples are in the [main gem](https://github.com/denko-rb/denko/tree/master/examples).
 They must be modified to work with the Pi's GPIO:

 1. Replace setup code:
   ```ruby